har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 # ESP8266_BLUETOOTH_AUDIO_VARIO

-## Features
-* Accurate, zero-lag audio feedback variometer using Kalman filter fusion of accelerometer and pressure sensor data
+* Accurate, zero-lag audio feedback variometer using Kalman filter fusion of accelerometer and pressure sensor data.
+This project uses the KF4D kalman filter algorithm from the [ESP32_IMU_GPS_BARO_VARIO](https://github.com/har-in-air/ESP32_IMU_BARO_GPS_VARIO) project.
 * WiFi webpage configuration with the vario acting as an access point and web server.
 * WiFi Over-the-air (OTA) firmware update
 * You can build a minimal audio vario with the above functionality.
 Or you can add optional features :